 - Builds up to and above $1000: 1440p 144/240hz, or 4K 60hz

 Now if you’re an overclocker, then you better be ready to buy some extra case fans.
-Getting good quality fans doesn’t just improve airflow and keep your hardware on acceptable temperatures, but they also reduce the noise coming from your PC.
-VERY useful if you’re making a silent Gaming PC.
+Getting good quality fans doesn’t just improve airflow and keep your hardware at acceptable temperatures, but they also reduce the noise coming from your PC.
+Very useful if you’re making a silent gaming PC.

-A stroke of luck for most is that if you’re looking for the absolute minimum, then you don’t need to spend THAT much when it comes to buying your PC components.
+A stroke of luck for most is that if you’re looking for the absolute minimum, then you don’t need to spend that much when it comes to buying your PC components.
 The minimum that you can spend to make a gaming PC is around $300.
-Do note that this is the entry point of making a Gaming PC and you can’t expect it to play games like Doom Eternal and Resident Evil II: Remake without making some concessions.
+Do note that this is the entry point of making a gaming PC and you can’t expect it to play games like Doom Eternal and Resident Evil Village without making some concessions.
 Those concessions being on the visual or performance variety.
 Although, you can still play them.

-However, if you’re planning on spending $1000 upwards on your PC, you’ll start to see diminishing returns on its actual performance.
-Especially if you’re the type of person who overclocks his/her PC.
+However, if you’re planning on spending $1000 upwards on your PC, you’ll start to see diminishing returns on its actual performance, especially if you’re the type of person who overclocks their PC.
 After all, what’s the point in overclocking your PC for performance if your PC itself is already a beast performance-wise?
-There’s no point at the thing.
-No point at all.

 If you’re looking for an alternative here is our guide on the best prebuilt gaming PC models right now.

-If you’re looking to play most AAA games out there you’ll need a fast PC.
-A lot of gaming rigs tend to have great RAM and VRAM that allows them to play many AAA games today.
+If you’re looking to play most AAA games out there, you’ll need a fast PC.
+A lot of gaming rigs tend to have great RAM and VRAM that allow them to play many AAA games today.
 In addition to this, here are some of the reasons why building a gaming PC is preferable to buying one premade:

 Building your PC is very cost-efficient.
 A good entry-level gaming PC can be built for as low as $300 to $400 if you know which parts you should get.
 Meanwhile, those who want a beefy PC can also get just that with a $500 to $800 budget.
 Long story short, you’re better off getting the various parts and building it yourself.

-What’s more immediate than our no.3 and possibly the most important of all is the ability to have complete leeway on how you wish to customize your PC.
+What’s more immediate and possibly the most important of all is the ability to have complete leeway on how you wish to customize your PC.
 As the one calling the shots, you can choose the components based on how you wish your PC to operate.
-Want to play AAA games on Ultra graphics with butter-smooth framerates?
+Want to play AAA games on ultra graphics with butter-smooth framerates?
 You can make a build that confirms that.
 Want to have a PC geared for multiplayer titles like Counter-Strike and Dota 2?
 You can do that too.
 Want a budget build that can play the games you love?
-You bet your nelly you can.
+You bet the nelly you can.

-As for the cons of making a Gaming Rig?
-Well… There’s only a few of them.
+As for the drawbacks of making a gaming rig, well, there are only a few of them.
 And it’s basically that while you have complete control on your PC build, there’s also the chance that you’ll screw up and buy the wrong item for your build.
-Other than that though?
-There’s no actual disadvantage to making your rig.
+Also, it can be very challenging if you’re a total beginner to the task.
+Other than that, though, there’s no actual disadvantage to making your rig.

 Although it’s a good idea to make your PC, the process itself is hard when you’re either doing it by yourself or doing it for the first time.
 So it might be a good idea to consult websites that provide an in-depth look into PC building.
 Here are two of the most recommended ones:

-Surprisingly enough, you can learn how to build your PC on YouTube itself.
+Unsurprisingly, you can learn how to build your PC on YouTube itself.
 There are a lot of videos that act as guides on YouTube.
-And you can bet good money that there are how to’s on making a Gaming PC there.
-If you’re looking to make a Gaming PC and don’t know what things you need to buy, we recommend watching Bermor, JayzTwoCents, Austin Evans, and other YouTube Channels.
-You can also use the search function to look for video guides on how to build a gaming PC.
+And you can bet good money that there are how-tos on making a gaming PC.

-Exactly what it says on the tin.
-Pcpartpicker gives you a comprehensive guide on PC builds and even helps you make your own.
-Alongside that, is the fact that they also feature builds from other PC Builders.
-Expect creative and functional builds when going on this website.
+PCPartPicker gives you a comprehensive guide on PC builds and even helps you make your own.
+Alongside that is the fact that they also feature builds from other PC builders.
+Expect creative and functional builds when going to this website.